Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Simulation-based evaluation of imputation methods

-The second metric is the relative mean squared error (Rel.MSE), which is the ratio between the MSE of estimating $Q$ from the imputed data and the MSE from the sampled data before introducing missing data:
+The second metric is the relative mean squared error (Rel.MSE), which is the ratio between the MSE of estimating $Q$ from the imputed data and that from the sampled data before introducing the missing data:

-where $\bar{q}^{(h)}_L$ is defined earlier, and $\hat{q}^{(h)}$ is the estimate of $Q$ from the sampled data before introducing missing values in simulation $h$.
+where $\bar{q}^{(h)}_L$ is defined earlier, and $\widetilde{Q}^{(h)}$ is the prototype estimator of $Q$, i.e. the point estimate from the complete sampled data in simulation $h$.

-The third metric is coverage rate, which is the proportion of the $\alpha\%$ (e.g. 95\%) confidence intervals, denoted by $\mbox{CI}_h^{\alpha}$ ($h=1,...,H$), in the $H$ simulations, that contain the true $Q$:
+The third metric is coverage rate, which is the proportion of the $\alpha\%$ (e.g. 95\%) confidence intervals, denoted by $\mbox{CI}_h^{\alpha}$ ($h=1,...,H$), in the $H$ simulations that contain the true $Q$:

 We recommend conducting a large number of simulations (e.g. $H\geq 100$) to obtain reliable estimates of MSE and coverage.
 This would not be a problem for deep learning algorithms, which can be typically completed in seconds even with large sample sizes.
 However, it can be computationally prohibitive for the MICE algorithms when each of the simulated data is large (e.g. $n=100,000$ in some of our simulations).
 In the situation that one has to rely on only a few or even a single simulation for evaluation, we propose a modified metric of bias.
-Specifically, for each categorical variable or binned continuous variable $j$ , we define the weighted absolute bias as the sum of the absolute bias weighted by the true marginal probability in each category:
+Specifically, for each categorical variable or binned continuous variable $j$ , we define the weighted absolute bias (WAB) as the sum of the absolute bias weighted by the true marginal probability in each category:

 where $K$ is the total number of categories, $Q_{jk}$ is the population marginal probability of category $k$ in variable $j$, and $\bar{q}^{(h)}_{jk}$ is its corresponding point estimate in simulation $h$.
 We can also average the weighted absolute bias over a number of repeatedly simulated samples.